-As promised by Jesus is the Messiah whose life, death, and resurrection are God's saving act for humanity More, the Holy is a term that originally meant set apart for the worship or service of God.
+As promised by Jesus, the Holy is a term that originally meant set apart for the worship or service of God.
 While the term may refer to people, objects, time, or places, holiness in Judaism and Christianity primarily denotes the realm of the divine More Spirit, the “power from on high,” comes upon his followers as they are all gathered together in one place.
-This power appearing as “divided tongues, as of fire” and sounding “like the rush of a violent wind” is interpreted by The disciple who denied Jesus during his trial but later became a leader in proclaiming Jesus More as God’s gift in accord with the words of the prophet Joel.
+This power appearing as “divided tongues, as of fire” and sounding “like the rush of a violent wind” is interpreted by Peter as God’s gift in accord with the words of the prophet Joel.

 The story of Pentecost was originally a Jewish harvest or pilgrimage festival that fell on the fiftieth day after Passover.
 It was during this festival that the Holy Spirit visited Jesus' followers in tongues of fire and caused them to speak in many languages, as reported in Acts...
 More is crucial in Acts for several reasons.
-First, it is a fulfillment of Jesus’ promise that the “power from on high” would come upon his followers to empower their witness (The "beloved physician" and companion of Paul More 24:49).
-Second, the coming of the Holy Spirit happens to all the believers who are gathered together in Jerusalem.
-It is not a gift just for the Twelve, nor for men only, but it comes upon the whole gathering (described in Acts 1:13-14 as including women).
-Finally, in this story the power of speaking other languages intelligibly is the gift given by the Spirit to enable believers to testify to God’s work in Jesus the The Messiah was the one who, it was believed, would come to free the people of Israel from bondage and exile.
+First, it fulfills Jesus’ promise that the “power from on high” would come upon his followers to empower their witness (Luke 24:49).
+Second, the Holy Spirit is poured out on all the believers who are gathered together in Jerusalem.
+It is not a gift limited to the Twelve apostles or to men; it is given to the whole assembly, including women (see Acts 1:13-14).
+Finally, the Spirit empowers believers to testify in other known languages (“tongues”) to God’s work in Jesus the The Messiah was the one who, it was believed, would come to free the people of Israel from bondage and exile.
 In Jewish thought the Messiah is the anticipated one who will come, as prophesied by Isaiah.
 In Christian thought Jesus of Nazareth is identified...
 More.
-This great gift is like the “deeds of power, wonders, and signs” (2:22) that God did through Jesus and will continue to do throughout the book of Acts.
-It is important that the power of the Spirit is a gift and works for good, even if that good includes warnings against attempted misuses (8:18-24; 13:6-12; 19:11-20).
-This work of the Spirit is consonant with the work of Jesus, who pours the Spirit from on high (2:33).
+This great gift is like the “deeds of power, wonders, and signs” (2:22) that God did through Jesus and will continue to do throughout Acts.
+This work of the Spirit is consonant with the work of Jesus, who pours out the Spirit from on high (2:33).

-All this energy and power for witness in deed and word comes to believers on the day of Pentecost.
+All this energy for witness in word and deed comes to believers on the day of Pentecost.
 The Jewish festival of Pentecost, coming seven weeks after Passover commemorates the deliverance of the Hebrew people from Egypt as described in the book of Exodus.
 It is celebrated with worship and a meal on the fourteenth day of the month called Nisan, which is the first month of the Jewish year.
 The time...
-More, was a great celebration of God’s giving of the law.
-The giving of the Spirit parallels the giving of the law, God’s gift to a new people who experience a foretaste of full Salvation can mean saved from something (deliverance) or for something (redemption).
+More, was both a harvest festival and celebration of God’s giving the law through Moses.
+The giving of the Spirit parallels the giving of the law, God’s gift to a renewed people who experience a foretaste of full Salvation can mean saved from something (deliverance) or for something (redemption).
 Paul preached that salvation comes through the death of Christ on the cross which redeemed sinners from death and for a grace-filled life.
 More in the community of repentant believers.
-Because many Jewish pilgrims came to Jerusalem for Pentecost, the good news of this salvation is immediately extended internationally in Acts 2.
+Because many Jewish pilgrims came from outside the Jewish homeland to Jerusalem for Pentecost, the good news of this salvation is immediately extended across social and cultural boundaries in Acts 2.